 Get your hands on this traditional Silver Adhira Necklace from Tribe Amrapali for that ultra-regal look at your wedding.
 This colourful necklace is handcrafted in silver with gold plating, studded with glass and adorned with elegant pearl droplets.

 You’ve found your winter wedding lehenga and now it’s time to think about those little details to complete your ultimate bridal look.
 Your choice of bridal earrings and other wedding accessories will set the tone of your look.
 You can instantly transform a heavy-embroidered velvet or a minimalist wedding dress into serious #weddinggoals with the addition of statement elite earrings.

 Grab the brand’s Silver Adhira Earrings for the bride from their newest collection.
 These colourful earrings are handcrafted in silver with gold plating, studded with glass and adorned similarly with pearl droplets.

 3. The Embellished Ring

-Apart from providing sentimental value to the bride herself, a finger ring can mean a lot for the entire family.
+Apart from providing sentimental value to the bride herself, a finger ring can mean a lot to the entire family.
 No bride’s fingers lay bare at her wedding.
 Indian wedding ring traditions are rich in variants and a bride may wear her engagement ring among other rings from her wedding jewellery set.
 The bridal designs range from simple bands to intrinsic designs with or without coloured gemstones, diamonds or coloured stones.

-Add to cart this beautiful adjustable round-shaped embellished Zia Ring with floral and lotus motifs carefully handcrafted by Tribe Amrapali.
+Add to the cart this beautiful adjustable round-shaped embellished Zia Ring with floral and lotus motifs carefully handcrafted by Tribe Amrapali.
 It is gold-plated in silver studded with pink and white glass and lined intricately with pearls.

 4. The Ideal Nose Ring